-- xi.
-The awardee agrees to satisfy all visa requirements determined by the Department of Home Affairs to hold a Student visa (subclass 500) as set out at https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student- 500#Eligibility.
-See also: Section 8.1. - xii.
-The awardee acknowledges that the Department of Home Affairs issues visas for entry into Australia and that DFAT can provide support for certain visas but has no control over visa decisions made by the Department of Home Affairs. - xiii.
-The awardee acknowledges that, should their visa be cancelled because the visa conditions have been breached, the Department of Home Affairs may impose an exclusion period during which the awardee may not return to Australia.
-Awardees should be aware that the Department of Home Affairs takes an individual's immigration history (including cancellations) into account when making visa decisions. - xiv.
-The awardee acknowledges that if, during their Scholarship, they apply (including as part of a joint or family application) for a visa other than the Student visa (subclass 500), then their Scholarship will be terminated, and they will incur a debt to the Commonwealth of Australia for the total accrued cost of their scholarship.
+- xii. the awardee agrees to satisfy all visa requirements determined by the Department of Home Affairs to hold a Student visa (subclass 500) as set out at https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student-500#Eligibility.
+See also: Section 8.1; - xiii. the awardee acknowledges that the Department of Home Affairs issues visas for entry into Australia and that DFAT can provide support for certain visas but has no control over visa decisions made by the Department of Home Affairs; - xiv. the awardee acknowledges that, should their visa be cancelled because the visa conditions have been breached, the Department of Home Affairs may impose an exclusion period during which the awardee may not return to Australia (Awardees should be aware that the Department of Home Affairs takes an individual's immigration history (including cancellations) into account when making visa decisions); and - xv. the awardee acknowledges that if, during their Scholarship, they apply (including as part of a joint or family application) for a visa other than the Student visa (subclass 500, then their Scholarship will be terminated, and they will incur a debt to the Commonwealth of Australia for the total accrued cost of their scholarship.

-Financial obligations
+Financial obligations {A}

-- xv.
-The awardee acknowledges that the awardee is responsible for all costs that occur during the Scholarship period that are not covered by the Scholarship benefits. - xvi.
-The awardee acknowledges that the awardee is responsible for how they budget any Scholarship benefits the awardee receives to pay their living expenses. - xvii.
-The awardee agrees to repay all Scholarship benefits the awardee receives, as a debt due and owing to the Commonwealth of Australia if: - the awardee does not leave Australia at the end of the Scholarship, or - if the awardee applies for anything other than a short-term temporary visa to return to Australia within two years of completion of the Scholarship.
+xvi. the awardee acknowledges that the awardee is responsible for all costs that occur during the Scholarship period that are not covered by the Scholarship benefits;

+xvii. the awardee acknowledges that the awardee is responsible for how they budget any Scholarship benefits the awardee receives to pay their living expenses; and xviii.the awardee agrees to repay all Scholarship benefits the awardee receives, as a debt due and owing to the Commonwealth of Australia if:

+- the awardee does not leave Australia at the end of the Scholarship - if the awardee applies for anything other than a short-term temporary visa to return to Australia within two years of completion of the Scholarship, or - If the awardee departs Australia with the intention of completing their scholarship from home without notifying the institution or DFAT of their intent.

-Medical expenses
+Medical expenses {A}

-xviii.
-The awardee will advise DFAT of any pre-existing medical condition, which may affect their ability to study.

-xix.
-The awardee acknowledges that the awardee's Overseas Student Health Cover (OSHC) may not cover all medical expenses, and that the awardee is liable for any additional expenses incurred by them and by their dependents during their Scholarship.
+- xix. the awardee will advise DFAT of any pre-existing medical condition, which may affect their ability to study; and - xx. the awardee acknowledges that the awardee's Overseas Student Health Cover (OSHC) may not cover all medical expenses, and that the awardee is liable for any additional expenses incurred by them and by their dependents during their Scholarship.

-Other scholarships and studies
+Other scholarships and studies {A}

-- xx.
-The awardee will not hold another Australian Government scholarship, other than a DFAT supplementary award, at the same time as the Australia Awards Scholarship, or begin studying another course. - xxi.
-The awardee will not undertake any additional off scholarship studies during their time in Australia on the Student visa (subclass 500).
+- xxi. the awardee will not hold another Australian Government scholarship, other than a DFAT supplementary award, at the same time as the Australia Awards Scholarship, or begin studying another course; and - xxii. the awardee will not undertake any additional off scholarship studies during their time in Australia on the Student visa (subclass 500).

-Change of circumstances
+Change of circumstances {A}

-- xxii.
-The awardee will advise DFAT immediately, via the Student Contact Officer at the institution, of any personal, financial or family circumstances or incidents (e.g. family or financial problems, medical conditions, etc.) that might affect the awardee's ability to commence the Scholarship on time or to complete the approved course of study within the Scholarship period. - xxiii.
-The awardee will advise DFAT immediately, via the Student Contact Officer at the institution, if the awardee marries a person who is an Australian or New Zealand citizen, or is a permanent resident in Australia or New Zealand.
+- xxiii.the awardee will advise DFAT immediately, via the Student Contact Officer at the institution, of any personal, financial or family circumstances or incidents (e.g. family or financial problems, medical conditions, etc.) that might affect the awardee's ability to commence the Scholarship on time or to complete the approved course of study within the Scholarship period; and - xxiv. the awardee will advise DFAT immediately, via the Student Contact Officer at the institution, if the awardee marries a person who is an Australian or New Zealand citizen, or is a permanent resident in Australia or New Zealand.
 A change to the awardees citizenship or residency status may have implications for the Scholarship and contravene the visa conditions.

-Changes to Scholarship or course of study
+Changes to Scholarship or course of study {A}